ekumenlabs/terminus/docker/README.md

 * gazebo7-nvidia
 * gazebo7-intel

-We recommend to use the same name for the container, so usually you should run:
+We recommend to use the same name for the container, so usually you should run one of this commands:

 ```
 $ ./run_simulator gazebo7-nvidia gazebo7-nvidia